Mustafa-Alarify-GitHub/Project-php-simple-report-emp/README.md

 - Ensure that all the files inside `assets`, `config`, `controller`, etc., are placed correctly in the project structure.
 - You can customize the settings or modify the database files if needed.

-## Support

-If you encounter any issues or have any questions, feel free to contact support via [email](mailto:support@example.com).

----

-**Note**: If you're using a different environment such as LAMP or MAMP, you will need to adjust the settings accordingly.